 By Sabrina Minter

-Sabrina studied Computer Games Development (Art) at ARU.
-Find out more at one of our open days.
+Sabrina studied MA Computer Games Development (Art) at ARU in Cambridge.
+Find out more about this, and other degree courses, at one of our Open Days.